seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_html.md

 - preparing the workshop on http://data.em-lyon.com/2017/09/06/discovertext-text-mining-product-workshop-paris-campus/[DiscoverText by Stu Shulman, to take place on Nov 2 in Paris].
 - Got my paper on the history of sociobiology published!
 Wow!
 The editor's "online first" version is http://doi.org/10.1007/s10739-017-9491-x[here], blog post and open access version to follow.
 - Participated to the https://air-challenge.grandlyon.com/[R Challenge] as a specialist of dataviz and data mashups
+- Taught a lecture on "Big data and marketing" to Ecole Centrale de Lyon students